MultifokalHirn/.dotfiles/README.md

-In [`Brewfile-MultifokalHirn`](./Brewfile-MultifokalHirn) I have collected a set of packages and applications that I would want to have on any new system - to learn more, just check out the Brewfile.
+In [`Brewfile-MultifokalHirn`](./Brewfile-MultifokalHirn) I have collected a set of packages and applications that I would want to have on any new system - to learn more, just check out the `Brewfile`.

 You can install the packages contained within like so: